 The Little Things

 Natural denitrification methods involve the activity of various bacteria and archaea.
 Microbes of this sort are easily coddled in a typical refugium environment.
 The key part here, as many of them are strict anaerobes, is providing a large (that is, high-surface area) anoxic zone.
 Many hobbyists in the past have accomplished this with the use of a deep sand bed (DSB).
 More recently, the development of very-high-surface area media (such as MarinePure), which have extensive, anoxic inner pore spaces, have made this simple and relatively inexpensive.
 These are easily placed in, and removed from, the refugium as needed.
 Given just a little water flow, a small block of this material can host huge populations of denitrifiers.

-Certain photoheterotrophs, such as purple non-sulfur bacteria (PNSB), however, assimilate nitrate (as they do ammonia and nitrite) quite readily.
-They are especially at home in well-illuminated planted refugia, where there are rich pools of detritus as well as copious dissolved organics, which they excel at consuming.
+Certain photoheterotrophs, such as purple non-sulfur bacteria (PNSB), assimilate nitrate (as they do ammonia and nitrite) quite readily in your filtration.
+They ALSO perform denitrification.
+These versatile and highly beneficial microbes are especially at home in well-illuminated planted refugia, where there are rich pools of detritus as well as copious dissolved organics, which they excel at consuming.